jhekasoft/instead-manager/README.md

 instead-manager
 ===============

+There is old version. `InsteadMan 2` is available here: http://github.com/jhekasoft/insteadman.

 Manager for INSTEAD repositories.
 It's working on GNU/Linux, Windows and probably on the other UNIX-systems (FreeBSD, MacOS etc).